Student and designer Hyla Golden Del Castillo dives into her cultural identity for her own brand

 Other than religious influences, Castillo and other Latin American designers have also cited other social issues, including immigration, as additional sources of inspiration which they aim to address throughout their designs.

-Castillo herself immigrated from Panama when she was only 17 and she later shared how her move to Toronto was a scary experience at first.
+Castillo herself immigrated from Columbia when she was only 17 and she later shared how her move to Toronto was a scary experience at first.

 “I was here alone when I was so young,” Castillo said.
 “It was a culture shock to me.”